learnlatex/learnlatex.github.io/en/lesson-15.md

 ```
 {: .noedit :}

-Note the same error may be caused by two different causes; a simple
+Note: the same error may be caused by two different causes; a simple
 typo as here, which may be corrected by fixing the package name, or
 that the file really is missing and needs to be installed on the
 current system.